Inverse Moment Methods for Sufficient Forecasting using High-Dimensional Predictors: Directional regression based on an invariance result

-In the literature of sufficient dimension reduction, it has been a common practice to estimate the inverse moments in the inverse regression methods using the slicing technique; that is, we partition the sample of $y_{t+1}$ into $H$ slices with equal sample proportion, and estimate the moments of the factors within each slice.
-In the population level, it corresponds to partitioning the support of $y_{t+1}$ into $H$ slices, i.e. intervals, with equal probability, and using the slice indicator, denoted by $y_{t+1}^ D$, as the new working response variable.
+By Lemma \ref{lemma:invariance}, we can replace $f_t$ with $\hf_t$, in which $B$ is replaced with $\widehat B$.
+For the ease of estimation, in the literature {of sufficient dimension reduction}, it has been a common practice to employ the slicing technique; that is, we partition the sample of $y_{t+1}$ into $H$ slices with equal sample proportion.
+In the population level, it corresponds to partitioning the support of $y_{t+1}$ into $H$ slices with equal probability, and using the corresponding indicator, denoted by $y_{t+1}^ D$, as the new working response variable.

-The slicing technique substantially simplifies the implementation of the inverse regression methods.
-Because the slice indicator $y_{t+1}^D$ is a measurable function of the original response $y_{t+1}$, $\bff_t$ must affect $y_{t+1}^D$ through $y_{t+1}$.
-Thus, the working central subspace ${\mathcal S}_{y^D | \bff}$ is always a subspace of the central subspace of interest $\cstrue$, which means that no redundant directions of $\bff_t$ will be selected in the estimation.
+Because the slice indicator $y_{t+1}^D$ is a measurable function of the original response $y_{t+1}$, $f_t$ must affect $y_{t+1}^D$ through $y_{t+1}$.
+Thus, the working central subspace ${\mathcal S}_{y^D | f}$ is always a subspace of the central subspace of interest $\cstrue$.
+The two spaces further coincide for large $H$.
+Because the dimension $L$ of $\cstrue$ is fixed as $K$ grows, without loss of generality, we fix $H$ as $K$ grows and assume the identity between ${\mathcal S}_{y^D|f}$ and $\cstrue$.
+Such identity is conformed by an omitted simulation study that shows the robustness of the proposed method to the choice of $H$, for a reasonable range of $H$, e.g. from three to ten.
+The same phenomenon has also been commonly observed in the literature \citep{li-1991, li-wang-2007}.